-CallisonRTKL has collaborated with PODS, which has partnered with the U.S. Army Corps of Engineers, to develop containers that can be repurposed into isolation units for alternative healthcare facilities treating COVID-19 positive patients.
+CallisonRTKL worked with the facilities and infrastructure firm Patriot in a collaborative process on a design-build project for the U.S. Army Corps of Engineers.
+This project uses PODS to develop containers that can be repurposed into isolation units for alternative healthcare facilities treating coronavirus-positive patients.

 Modifications to existing PODS containers were made to be used as a rapid response airborne infection isolation room (AIIR) and designed to enhance Healthcare Personnel (HCP) protection during care of infectious patients.
 Some of the design features implemented to limit HCP exposure: